Another beautiful Baby Trend car seat- but does it have function and comfort?

 Here’s what I don’t like about the harness:

 - Hard to buckle: This is a big one since moms are so often in a hurry.
 In order to buckle the chest straps into the bottom buckle, you have to stack the two buckles and insert them into the bottom buckle.
-This is fine when baby is small and immobile, but try stacking the buckles to click into the bottom with a fussy and teething 10 month old.
+This is fine when the baby is small and immobile, but try stacking the buckles to click into the bottom with a fussy and teething 10-month-old.
 Not.
 Fun.
 And not doable with only one hand.